thoughtworks-jumpstart/jumpstart/developer-tools/node-and-npm.md

 Note:

-* don't modify `package-lock.json` file manually, run `yarn upgrade` to update the dependencies
+* don't modify `package-lock.json` file manually, run `npm update` to update the dependencies
 * commit `package-lock.json` file into your code repository so that everyone in your team use the same version of libraries as specified in the `package-lock.json` file \(when they run `npm install` command\)

 ### NPM registry

-[NPM registry](https://www.npmjs.com/) is the place where javascript libraries can be published and downloaded.
+[NPM registry](https://www.npmjs.com/) is the place where JavaScript libraries can be published and downloaded.

 * [How to manage a node module with npm](https://github.com/workshopper/how-to-npm)